gerstrong/Commander-Genius/readme.txt

 - 2-player support (still incomplete)
 - high quality packs (for better sounds and music)
 - games menu
-- gamepad support (More than just two joystick buttons for playing)
+- gamepad support (Assing your input devices as you want)

 and much more!